-Dry matter accumulation (g m-2: The data on dry matter accumulation (g m-2) has recorded at 30, 60 DAS and 90 DAS of both the year during the investigation.
+Dry matter accumulation (g m-2): The data on dry matter accumulation (g m-2) has recorded at 30, 60 DAS and 90 DAS of both the year during the investigation.
 The crop growth has been presented in Table No. 7. clearly recorded that the dry matter accumulation (g m-2) increases consistently from 30th days to 90 DAS stage under different irrigation levels and nutrient management practices during both the year.
 However, the rate of dry matter accumulation (g m-2) was differed with different treatment.

 At 30 DAS during both the year and pooled basis under the irrigation and nutrient management practices did not significantly affect the dry matter accumulation (g m-2).